-Capacity wise the DX50 has a rather miserly 8GB onboard of which about 2.5GB is lost to the OS leaving around 5.5GB for storage.
-Thankfully you have a microsd slot that is very scalable taking 2/4/8/16/32/64/120GB microsd without any need to reformat to FAT32 like the AK100 but unlike the AK100 sadly only one slot and not a dual slot meaning you top out at about 133GB at current affordable capacities.
+Capacity wise the DX50 has a rather miserly 8GB on board of which about 2.5GB is lost to the OS leaving around 5.5GB for storage.
+Thankfully you have a MicroSD slot that is very scalable taking 2/4/8/16/32/64/120GB MicroSD without any need to reformat to FAT32 like the AK100 but unlike the AK100 sadly only one slot and not a dual-slot meaning you top out at about 133GB at current affordable capacities.
 To combat that, DIY and accessories guys take note, the DX50 micro USB is also OTG meaning it can handle up to 2TB in off-board powered external drives or in my case a handy little short OTG cable and 64GB flash pen.
-My 30php CDR King cable worked right off but oddly my Gadget King shorter one did not, both with same specs so lesson is try before you buy for OTG.
+My 30php CDR King cable worked right off but oddly my Gadget King shorter one did not, both with the same specs so the lesson is to try before you buy for OTG.

 Upgrading the firmware

-All in all a solid physical device with great battery life, accurate touch screen, plenty of storage capability with no FAT32 formatting thankfully.
-Some minor preference choices on the jack placement and a hope that the volume control buttons increase in accuracy with any new firmware.
+All in all a solid physical device with great battery life, accurate touch screen, plenty of storage capacity with no FAT32 formatting thankfully.
+Some minor preference choices on the jack placement and hope that the volume control buttons increase in accuracy with any new firmware.